vanloc1808/mlx-server-OAI-compat/README.md

-# proxy-OAI-compat
+# mlx-server-OAI-compat

 ## Description
-This repository hosts a high-performance proxy server designed to be fully compatible with the OAI-compat protocol.
-Developed using Python and powered by the FastAPI framework, it provides an efficient, scalable, and user-friendly solution for handling vision-based inference requests.
+This repository hosts a high-performance proxy server designed to be fully compatible with the OAI-compat protocol, specifically tailored for MLX models.
+Developed using Python and powered by the FastAPI framework, it provides an efficient, scalable, and user-friendly solution for handling MLX-based vision and language model inference requests.

-> **Note:** This project currently supports **MacOS with M-series chips** only.
+> **Note:** This project currently supports **MacOS with M-series chips** only as it specifically leverages MLX, Apple's framework optimized for Apple Silicon.

 ## Installation

-Follow these steps to set up the proxy server:
+Follow these steps to set up the MLX-powered server:

 ### Native Python Recommendation
 We recommend using a native Python version (supporting ARM architecture).
 The development environment for this project uses Python `3.11`.